I Wondered Why Autism

 Kimberly Mcisaac

 Kim resides in Massachusetts with her husband and four children, two teenagers and two young adults.
 She is an advocate for autism, with a passion for spreading awareness, understanding and acceptance.
 Her daughter Alyssa is a young adult with profound, non verbal autism.
 She shares her daughter's journey into adulthood honestly and openly.
-She also is a cohost on the podcast Table for Five, No reservations, where she podcasts about parenting, and mental health, and autism.
+She also is a cohost on the podcast Talk Like a Mother: Parenting Autism, where she discusses parenting, and mental health, and autism.
 She also loves spending time with her family, drinking iced coffee and bingeing a good TV show.

 Share this post: